jpsdr/MKVToolnix-Windows-7/README.md

   used: "format", "RegEx", "filesystem", "system", "math", "Range", "rational", "variant".
 At least v1.46.0 is required.

-You also need the `rake` or `drake` build program or at least the programming language Ruby and the "rubygems" package.
-MKVToolNix comes bundled with its own copy of "drake" in case you cannot install it yourself.
-If you want to install it yourself, I suggest you use the "drake" version because it will be able to use all available CPU cores for parallel builds.

-Installing "drake" is simple.
-As root run the following command:

-    gem install drake
+You also need the `rake` or `drake` build program.
+I suggest `rake` v10.0.0 or newer (this is included with Ruby 2.1) as it offers parallel builds out of the box.
+If you only have an earlier version of rake, you can install and use the `drake` gem for the same gain.

 ## 2.2.
 Optional components